In the wake of the pandemic, remote work is here to stay.

 Functionality: 4.3/5

-Free trial: Yes: 14 days.
+Free trial: Yes; 14 days.

 Key features

-3. Full-text searching makes locating clauses and phrases within your documents simple and easy.
+• Full-text searching makes locating clauses and phrases within your documents simple and easy.

-Where Dropbox Sign (formerly HelloSign) is there to help you sign and send documents on an individual basis, DocSend is focused on helping you get signers into deal rooms where they can view, share, and sign multiple documents simultaneously.
+Where Dropbox Sign is there to help you sign and send documents on an individual basis, DocSend is focused on helping you get signers into deal rooms where they can view, share, and sign multiple documents simultaneously.

-And that’s a major difference.
 Many of the tools that you’ll get with DocSend, like the ability to watermark sensitive documents or quickly search all documents with an intuitive search tool, are really there to help you do more with your paperwork.

-DocSend makes it easy to loop signers in on sensitive documents that provide context to deals while helping you minimize risks to security and confidentiality.
+Even so, DocSend makes it easy to loop signers in on sensitive documents that provide context to deals while helping you minimize risks to security and confidentiality.

 11. Foxit eSign